maksuco/helpers-geo/README.md

 # Helpers GEO

-This Package works with maksuco helps, is just the geo database
+This Package works with maksuco helpers, is just the geo database

 ## Installation